 Chewelry (Chew Jewelry) for Adults on the Autism Spectrum – Where to Buy

 So many autism-focused websites and shopping guides are geared toward children and parents.
 Products are designed for children, with seemingly no awareness that people do not outgrow autism, sensory processing disorder, and ADHD.
 Autistic adults need to chew too, and all neurodivergent people need access to stim and fidget items that reflect who they are and where they are in life.
 You’re never too old to love cartoons, but a SpongeBob chewy might not be the best fashion accessory for a business meeting or hot date.
 That’s why we’ve created this buying guide that includes chewelry that adults and teens can feel comfortable wearing in school, work, and social settings.
 Many of the businesses we’ve included are autistic-owned, and all are small businesses that need your support to keep making jewelry for the neurodivergent community.

 Chewable T-Shirt Necklaces

-Many neurodivergent people like to chew on their shirt sleeves, collars, and hoodie strings.
+Many sensory seekers like to chew on their shirt sleeves, collars, and hoodie strings.
 If you do this, a cotton fabric chew necklace made of t-shirt material can address this need — and save your clothes!

 Braided Sensory Chew Necklace Made of T-Shirt Material

 These fabric necklaces come in a wide variety of colors to match any outfit.
 They’re great for all ages and genders to help with sensory needs.
 The creator also sells t-shirt bracelets and silicone chewelry for neurodiverse adults and kids.